h2oai/h2o-2/h2o-docs/source/deployment/ec2_tutorial_cli.rst

 **Step 4**

+Download the latest build of H2O onto each instance using:
+ - `./h2o-cluster-distribute-h2o.sh`
+  --OR--
+ - `./h2o-cluster-download-h2o.sh`.

-Download the latest build of H\ :sub:`2`\ O onto each of the instances using *./h2o-cluster-distribute-h2o.sh*  --OR--  *./h2o-cluster-download-h2o.sh*.
-Download will typically be faster than distribute since the file is being downloaded from S3.
+ Download is typically faster than distribute since the file is downloaded from S3.

 ::